If you have asthma or another chronic lung disease, make sure you are taking medicines prescribed by your doctor.

-- Guaifenesin helps break up mucus.
+Guaifenesin helps break up mucus.
+Follow package instructions on how much to take.
+DO NOT take more than the recommended amount.
 Drink lots of fluids if you take this medicine.

-- Talk to your child's doctor before you give a child 6 years old or younger an over-the-counter cough medicine, even if it is labeled for children.
+Talk to your child's doctor before you give children ages 6 years or younger an over-the-counter cough medicine, even if it is labeled for children.
 These medicines likely do not work for children, and can have serious side effects.

 If you have seasonal allergies, such as hay fever:

-If you have allergies year-round, cover your pillows and mattress with dust mite covers, use an air purifier, and avoid pets and other triggers.
+If you have allergies year-round, cover your pillows and mattress with dust mite covers, use an air purifier, and avoid pets with fur and other triggers.

 Call 911 if you have:

 Hives or a swollen face or throat with difficulty swallowing

 Call your doctor right away if a person with cough has any of the following: